StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/deploy-cortex-on-kubernetes.md

 Edit your Cortex deployment manifest to configure how Cortex runs within your Kubernetes cluster.
 This configuration connects Cortex to the shared filesystem by mounting the PVC, enabling Cortex to access and store job data.

 !!! warning "Partial deployment manifest"
     The following manifest is only a snippet of the full deployment.
-It highlights the relevant parameters and should be integrated into your complete deployment configuration.
+It highlights the relevant parameters, and you should integrate them into your complete deployment configuration.

 ```yaml
 apiVersion: apps/v1